QCaudron/repeater_roundabout/index.md

 # Exchange

+You should exchage

-- Your name
+- your name
-- A mention of the "Puget Sound Repeater Roundabout"
+- a mention of the "Puget Sound Repeater Roundabout"
-- A _received_ signal report (such as [RST](https://en.wikipedia.org/wiki/R-S-T_system) or [CM](https://en.wikipedia.org/wiki/Circuit_Merit)).
+- a _received_ signal report (such as [RST](https://en.wikipedia.org/wiki/R-S-T_system) or [CM](https://en.wikipedia.org/wiki/Circuit_Merit)).
 This must be how well _your signal_ sounds on the repeater, not how well you hear the repeater!

 This is a minimal contact that you might see on the PSRG's 2m repeater; it includes the required name and signal report.
-Feel free to chat about anything and everything, though!
-The goal is to have a conversation.

 - **Station 1** : Hello PSRG!
 This is K7DRQ, looking for a contact on this repeater for the Puget Sound Repeater Roundabout.
 Is there anyone on frequency?
 - **Station 2** : K7DRQ, this is KI7RMU.